adalau05/customer-segmentation/README.md

 To optimize pure theatrical box office revenue and theater seat capacity, the tree initiates with a Three-Way Root Node Split (Male / Female / Others).

+In theatrical distribution, male and female purchasing behaviors for a major family animation feature follow entirely different baseline trajectories from day one.

-In the film industry, this phenomenon is tracked using a metric called audience composition data (often managed by companies like National Research Group or Comscore).
+This phenomenon is tracked using a metric called audience composition data (often managed by companies like National Research Group or Comscore).

 When a major family animated feature hits theaters, the baseline purchasing trajectories for male and female buyers look entirely different from day one because they are driven by two completely different buying mechanics: primary demand vs. derived utility.